MicrosoftDocs/windows-itpro-docs/windows/deployment/customize-boot-image.md

     ---

-### Add the updated boot image as a new boot image in WDS
+### Add updated boot image as a new boot image in WDS

 In the following boot image scenario for WDS: